emberjs/data/guides/manual/1-overview.md

 }
 ```

-Realtime subscriptions are supported through an extensive list of [operations](./concepts/operations.md) for surgically updating cache state.
+Realtime subscriptions are supported through an extensive list of [operations](./concepts/operations.md) for surgically updating cache state, as well as by a comprehensive [notifications service]() which alerts us to when data has been added, updated or removed from the cache allowing subscriptions to dynamically adjust as needed.

 ```ts
 store.cache.patch({